 The running time reported in this paper, for each of the application, is an average of 5 runs of the application.
 For each application, we compare running times of its kernels on a single-core, dual-core and quad-core CPU implementations against the GPU implementations.
 We perform this comparison both on the Fermi (Tesla GPU versus Xeon CPUs) and the Sabre Lite platforms (Vivante GPU versus the ARM CPUs).
-It should be noted that in some cases, we propose heterogeneous implementations and report results for them.
-By heterogeneous implementations, we mean that the kernel runs on both the Vivante GPU and the ARM cores (respectively, Tesla GPU and the Xeon CPU).
+It should be noted that in some cases, we propose heterogeneous implementations, we mean that the kernel runs on both the Vivante GPU and the ARM cores (respectively, Tesla GPU and the Xeon CPU).